shabeer-syed/acesinehrs/_pages/starterguide.md

 ## Conversation table of codes requiring prefixes
 * To perserve each code's uniqueness, we have added prefixes to each relevant code list, which affect most data sources coding systems.
 We list all prefixes for data preparation below.
-* In R or Python, we recommend using the "dplyr::unite" function.
+* In R or Python, we recommend using the "dplyr::unite" function or "R::paste0()".
 In Stata, use the "Concatenation" function (see Stata documentation).

 | Data source & Coding system | Prefix added | example |
 | --- | --- | --- |